Drilling Oil & Gas Wells

 Recent Developments

-• Producer prices for oil and gas drilling services fell 1.2% in November compared to a year ago after rising 1.8% in the previous November-versus-November annual comparison, according to the latest US Bureau of Labor Statistics data.
-Employment by the industry grew 1.9% year over year in November, while average wages at oil and gas extraction firms declined 5% YoY in October to $42.26 per hour, BLS data show.
-Longer term, employment by drillers is down significantly from highs in the mid-2010s as rig counts fall and companies rely more on technology to drive down production costs, while wages have risen.
+- Producer prices for oil and gas drilling services remained flat in December compared to a year ago after posting a previous flat December-versus-December annual comparison, according to the latest US Bureau of Labor Statistics data.
+Employment by the industry inched up 0.8% year over year in January, while average wages at oil and gas extraction firms fell 2.4% YoY in December to $43.48 per hour, BLS data show.
+Longer term, employment by drillers is down significantly from its highs in the mid-2010s as rig counts fall and companies rely more on technology to drive down production costs amid rising wages.

 Get A Demo